yguitton/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 # Stopover : Verify your data after the XCMS pre-processing

-When you have processed **all or only needed** steps described before, you can continue with the MS/MS processing part with **msPurity** package.
+When you have processed **all or only needed** steps described before, you can continue with the statistical processing part with other Galaxy modules available.
 Don't forget to always check your files format!
 For the next step you need to have this file `xset.merged.groupChromPeaks.*.RData` where * is the name of **optionnal** steps you could do during the pre-processing.
 For our example, your file should be named `xset.merged.groupchromPeaks.RData`.
 {: .text-justify}

 > <comment-title></comment-title>
 >
 > The pre-processing part of this analysis can be **quite time-consuming**, and already corresponds to quite a few number of steps, depending of your analysis.
-We highly recommend, at this step of the MS/MS workflow, to split your analysis by beginning a new Galaxy history with **only the files you need** (final xset Rdata file and your data collection of mzML).
-This will help you in limiting selecting the wrong dataset in further analysis, and bring a little **tidiness** for future review of your MS/MS analysis process.
-You should also be able to make a better peakpicking in the future in the same history and it will not be polluated by MS/MS part of your process.
+We highly recommend, at this step of the workflow, to split your analysis by beginning a new Galaxy history with **only the files you need** (final xset Rdata file and your data collection of mzML).
+This will help you in limiting selecting the wrong dataset in further analysis, and bring a little **tidiness** for future review of your  analysis process.
+You should also be able to make a better peakpicking in the future in the same history and it will not be polluated by unnecessary part of your process.
 > {: .text-justify}
 >
 > > <tip-title>Copy dataset to a new history</tip-title>